RyuuXS/Reforestation/README.md

-## What do you get when you cross a chicken with a skunk?
-A fowl smell!
+## What does a clock do when it's hungry?
+It goes back four seconds!